"""

 stop_future(future)

-# Shutdown threadpool executor if not stopped.
+# Shutdown runtime executor if not stopped.

-if self.thread_pool_executor:
+if self.runtime_executor:

 try:

-self.thread_pool_executor.shutdown(wait=wait_for_thread_pool_executor_shutdown if no_exit else False)
+self.runtime_executor.stop(wait=wait_for_runtime_executor_shutdown if no_exit else False)

 except Exception as e: